-Ratepayer Benefits:2 To quantify the total energy savings, the total energy consumption in California in 2015 was 196,194 GWh.
-Approximately, two percent of this number (the amount datacenter currently use) is 3,920 GWh, which is a conservative estimate of the energy used by data centers.
+Ratepayer Benefits:2 The project will result in the ratepayer benefit of lower cost by increased energy efficiency.
+To quantify the total energy savings, the total energy consumption in California in 2015 was 196,194 GWh.
+Approximately, two percent of this number (the amount datacenter currently use) is 3,920 GWh, which is a conservative estimate of the energy used by datacenters.
 If the energy efficiency of a datacenter is doubled, then the overall energy savings would be about 1,960 GWh.
 For a natural-gas generation plant running at a 50% capacity factor, this works out to be about 440 MW, which is an average-sized power plant in California.
 In addition, avoiding the use of natural gas for power generation will result in greenhouse gas emission and other air emission reductions.